SyCLoPS User Manual¶

 TE_optional.sh

-- This step cannot be run in parallel but could potentially be time-consuming if "sumvar" is used to compute IKE for each LPS node.
-One may opt to use the GNU parallel tool to run multiple commands simultaneously, each using a single thread.
+file on Zenodo.BlobStats: Generate useful information for calculating LPSAREA and tagging blobs with labels.
+This step cannot be run in parallel but could potentially be time-consuming if you use "sumvar" to compute IKE of each LPS for reference purposes (note that IKE is not required for classification).
+In this case, one may opt to use the GNU parallel tool to run multiple commands simultaneously, each using a single thread.
 To accomplish this, users should first create a txt file containing a list of TE commands to be parallelized (e.g. breaking down into years) and a list of corresponding input and output files.
-Here is a sample bash script to generate a list of BlobStats commands (with IKE calculation for each blob) to be parallelized in years:
+Then run

-parallel -j 32 < blobstats_commands_list.txt
+parallel -j n < blobstats_commands_list.txt

 2.3 Tips on applying SyCLoPS to climate model outputs¶

-Most high-resolution climate model outputs do not have all the required variables at 3 hours resolution, but they are mostly available at 6-hourly resiolution, which is good enough for tracking most LPSs.
+Most high-resolution climate model outputs do not have all the required variables at 3 hours resolution, but they are mostly available at 6-hourly resolution, which is good enough for tracking most LPSs.
 However, relative humidity (RH) at 100 hPa is usally only available at a daily-mean basis.
 In the SyCLoPS paper, we show that using daily-mean relative humidity or 6-hourly detection rate will not lower SyCLoPS performance (except that TLC detection skill decreases as detection rate decreases).

 To use daily-mean relative humidity as the input, one must oversample the daily-mean RH files before putting them into TE, since TE's DetectNodes assumes that all the input files have the same data frequency that matches your detection rate (in this case, 6-hourly).
 For example, a typical daily-mean RH file contains only one data point per day, usually at T12:00 or T00:00 of each day.
 You would need to resample it to 4 data points per day at 00,06,12,18 UTC to match your 6-hourly detection frequency.
 You can replicate the daily average four times for each date, or you can do a linear interpolation between time steps.
 TE may update a feature to address this inconvenience in the future.